How inflation and tangled supply lines are gripping economy

 Wage growth, by some measures, is still accelerating, which will maintain the pressure on small and large companies to either offset the increases through greater efficiencies or raise prices.
 Average hourly wages rose 5.7% in January from a year earlier, the government said last week.
 That was up from 5.3% in January 2021.

-Still, Adam Ozimek, chief economist at Upwork, a freelancing website, said that as more Americans resume their job searches after COVID fades, wage growth should moderate.
+There are some signs that inflation drivers may be cooling a bit.
+Adam Ozimek, chief economist at Upwork, a freelancing website, said that as more Americans resume their job searches as COVID fades, the increased competition for jobs could slow wage growth.
+The proportion of Americans either working or looking for work jumped in January, though it is still below pre-pandemic levels.

 “Labor supply is increasing quickly, and that will put downward pressure on wages and prices,” Ozimek said.

+The used car supply is increasing, and automakers are starting to raise production, said Kevin Roberts, director of industry analytics for cargurus.com.

+“We’re not going to go back to pre-COVID level prices, but we could see some giveback in new vehicle prices as automakers start to make lower-priced vehicles again,” Roberts said.

-AP Business Writer Anne D’Innocenzio contributed to this report from New York.
+AP Business Writers Tom Krisher in Detroit and Anne D’Innocenzio in New York contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.